How We Can Help

 If the parties cannot reach an agreement, the case will proceed to court.
 Both spouses will present their cases, including evidence and witnesses, and a judge will make decisions regarding contested issues.
 Court proceedings can be time-consuming and emotionally taxing.

-Finalizing the Divorce
+Finalizing Your Divorce

 Once all issues are resolved, either through agreement or court ruling, a judgment of divorce is issued.
 This document finalizes the divorce and outlines the terms, including asset division, child custody, and spousal support.

-Important Considerations During Divorce
+Key Considerations During a New York Divorce

 Several factors can significantly impact the divorce process and its outcomes:

-• Property Division: New York follows the principle of equitable distribution, meaning that marital assets are divided fairly, though not necessarily equally.
+- Property Division: New York follows the principle of equitable distribution, meaning that marital assets are divided fairly, though not necessarily equally.
 Factors that influence property division include the length of the marriage, contributions of each spouse, and the financial situation of both parties.

-• Child Custody and Support: When children are involved, custody arrangements must be determined.
+- Child Custody and Support: When children are involved, custody arrangements must be determined.
 The best interests of the child are always the priority.
 Factors considered include the child's age, each parent’s relationship with the child, and the ability to provide a stable environment.
 Child support calculations are based on the income of both parents and the needs of the child.

-• Spousal Support: Spousal support, or alimony, may be awarded to one spouse to provide financial assistance after divorce.
+- Spousal Support: Spousal support, or alimony, may be awarded to one spouse to provide financial assistance after divorce.
 The court considers factors such as the length of the marriage, the financial needs of the requesting spouse, and the ability of the other spouse to pay support.

 Contact our office at (516) 212-9211 or through our website to arrange an initial consultation with our skilled Long Island divorce attorneys.